DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for the BigBag Forum & web content (mostly for DreymaR's use):
 -----------------------------------------------------------------------
-- Anchor links on the same page only need "#anchor", not the page url.

 - Alt layout writeup!
 	- Make it the first section under Layers.
 Update other sections to be more layout inclusive.
 	- Move the links to Getreuer's and the AKL beginner's guides there from the links page, or keep both?